3DJakob/TNM093/readme.md

 # TNM093 VR-Lab

-A react component to make swipeable elements like in the app tinder.
+A lab in VR and haptics at Liu.

 ## Usage